-The course will recruit students with a first degree in Science, Engineering, Technology or Management fields of study, who wish to find employment in a range of management roles within the engineering sector, particularly in those markets which are or are likely to experience rapid expansion over the coming years.
+Your degree course in Engineering Management provides progressive structures in which you will be able to gain ever-wider knowledge and understanding, and appropriate skills. he course is focussed on the niche area of cyber security which impacts all industries due to the rapid expansion of the digitalisation of business.
 The course provides students with essential knowledge, skills and tools to enter into and build successful senior management careers in engineering management, right across the engineering and manufacturing sectors, science-based industries, and high tech manufacturing.